-Current/Noncurrent Assets and Liabilities
+Classification of Current and Non-current Assets and Liabilities

 Because of its business characteristics, assets and liabilities of the Group are classified according to their liquidity rather than classified as current or noncurrent assets or liabilities.

 Basis of Consolidation

 The consolidated financial statements incorporate the financial statements of the Bank and the entities controlled by the Bank (i.e., its subsidiaries).